Implement minimal boilerplate CLIs derived from type hints and parse from command line, config files and environment variables.

 There is no requirement for unrelated modifications throughout a codebase,

-maintaining the separation of concerns principle <https://en.wikipedia.org/wiki/Separation_of_concerns>
+maintaining the separation of concerns principle <https://en.wikipedia.org/wiki/Separation_of_concerns>__.
+In simpler terms,

 changes should make sense even without the CLI.
 No need to inherit from a